-Built in the 14th century on the site of the old Roman town wall, this Gothic chapel was once the chapel of the Palazzo Reale Maggiore (Royal Palace).
+Built in the 14th century on the site of the old Roman town wall, this Gothic chapel was once the chapel of the Royal Palace.
 The chapel is renowned for the Altare del Connestabile (altarpiece) by Jaume Huguet, which is considered among the finest works of Catalan painting.
-Also notice the windows in the choir and gallery, which show the various coats-of-arms of the counts of Barcelona.
-The sacristy contains an interesting iron mechanical clock dating from 1576.
-A small room in the chapel leads up to the 17th-century tower of Martín el Humano (Martin the Humanist).
-The chapel is no longer used for religious services, but the monument is open to the public for visits.

 Address: 15 - 23 Carrer Montcada, Barcelona

 Official site: http://www.museupicasso.bcn.cat/en